andreleite/okta-for-static-site/README.md

 You can show a logout link on your static site.
 Just point to `/login/logout`.

-Logout delete the session cookie of your site and redirect user to okta to close your session there.
+Logout deletes the session cookie of your site and redirects the user to okta's site to close your session there.

-After logout, user is redirected to a login customized to redirect user to your homepage if login is made again.
+After logout, the user is redirected to a login customized to redirect the user to your home page if login is made again.

 ### Custom 404 file